junobuild/docs/docs/miscellaneous/memory.md

 By default, the memory model aligns with these best practices:

-- Your dapp's frontend assets — everything deployed using `juno deploy` — are stored in `heap` memory.
+- Your dapp's frontend assets — everything deployed using `juno hosting deploy` — are stored in `heap` memory.
 - In contrast, your users (as of Satellite version 0.0.16) and the [analytics](../build/analytics/index.md) data are saved within `stable` memory.

 ### Summary